SoftwareOne logo

 2pm - threat detection and response

-Throughout the day, Microsoft 365 Defender monitors Stephanie’s device, identity, apps, etc for abnormal behaviours.
-The system has picked up that Stephanie is now in France, a different country from where she was that morning.
-This potential suspicious activity triggers an “impossible Travel” alert, and the system automatically reinforces the Conditional Access.
-If confirmed as a threat – a situation of login from Lond and Asia during minutes interval, the suspicious access is blocked without any impact to Stephanie’s current access and applications, reducing dramatically any potential damage.
+Throughout the day, Microsoft 365 Defender monitors Stephanie’s device, identity, apps, etc. for abnormal behaviours.
+The system has picked up that Stephanie is now in France, a different location from where she was in the morning.
+This potential suspicious activity triggers an “impossible travel” alert, and the system automatically reinforces the Conditional Access.
+If confirmed as a threat – for example, a situation of login from both London and Asia within a few minutes – the suspicious access is blocked, reducing dramatically any potential damage.
+In Stephanie’s situation, it’s not a case of “impossible travel” and she keeps the access, without any impact on her work.

 3pm - collaborating on sensitive projects